Super Bowl XLVII: Fourth quarter

-The Ravens responded on their ensuing possession, moving the ball 71 yards and advancing to the San Francisco 1-yard line, with Boldin catching two passes for 39 yards.
+The Ravens responded on their ensuing possession, moving the ball 71 yards and advancing to the 49ers' 1-yard line, with Boldin catching two passes for 39 yards.
 But they were unable to reach the end zone and settled for Tucker's 19-yard field goal to put them back up by eight points, 31–23.
-San Francisco stormed back, advancing 76 yards in just five plays.
+The 49ers stormed back, advancing 76 yards in just five plays.
 Following a 32-yard reception by wide receiver Randy Moss (the final catch of his career) and a 21-yard burst by Gore, Kaepernick took the ball into the end zone on a 15-yard run, the longest touchdown run by a quarterback in Super Bowl history.
-However, the 49ers were unable to tie the game on the two-point conversion attempt when Kaepernick's pass sailed high over Moss' head, so the score remained 31–29 in favor of Baltimore.
+However, the 49ers were unable to tie the game on the two-point conversion attempt when Kaepernick's pass sailed high over Moss' head, so the score remained 31–29 in favor of the Ravens.